Grant-Archibald-MS/powerfuldev-testing/examples/coe-kit-powerautomate-testing.md

 ## Summary

 This proposed feature demonstrates the ability to use Power Fx as a common language to not only test Power Apps but other Power Platform components.
-This builds on the extensibility of Power Fx to add new actions like Experimental.TriggerWorkflow(), Experimental.BeforeAction(), and Experimental.AfterAction() that apply when testing a Power Automate Cloud flow.
+This builds on the extensibility of Power Fx to test from a Power App using `Experimental.SimulateWorkflow()` and add new actions like `Experimental.TriggerWorkflow()`, `Experimental.BeforeAction()`, and `Experimental.AfterAction()` that apply when testing a Power Automate Cloud flow using simulated state isolated from the end to end system.